mohdmajidakhtar/smartHome_poc/README.md

 node humanPresence.js [value]
 ```

-This value can be 'true' and 'false' representing humanPresence detected by PIR sensor data.
+This value can be 'true' and 'false' representing humanPresence detected by PIR sensor data and then it will create a json file 'channelState.json'.

 STEP 3: Open three respective terminal for each devices ([./poc/smartLedLight/](./poc/smartLedLight/receivePIRdata.js), [./poc/thermostat/](./poc/thermostat/receivePIRdata.js), [./poc/airConditioner/](./poc/airConditioner/receiveThermostatData.js)) to see the effect.